adCenter -

 Crawler -

-Component of a search engine that gathers listings by automatically “crawling” the Web.
+search engine that gathers listings by automatically “crawling” the Web.
 A search engine’s crawler (also known as a Spider or robot) follows links to Web Pages.
-It makes copies of those pages and stores them in a search engine’s index.
+It makes copies of those pages and stores them in a search engine’s

 Digital Marketing Funnel -